HudsonNock/Air-Hockey-Sim/README.md

 2. Generates multiple center candidates from the contour shape
 3. Selects the most consistent candidate based on geometric conformity

 This maintains reliable tracking even when a majority of the puck is hidden by the structure.
-There are instances where the puck is fully occluded, in these cases we set the puck position to the previous puck location instead of trying to estimate the position, this is implemented into the simulation allowing the RL agent to do the prediction.
+There are instances where the puck is fully occluded, in these cases we set the puck position to the previous puck location instead of trying to estimate the position, this is also implemented into the simulation allowing the RL agent to do the prediction.

 ### Opponent Mallet Tracking

 We designed a lightweight **retroreflective mallet attachment** with a hollow center, producing a distinct contour from the puck.
-Two attachment variants support different playing styles (standard and low-profile).
 By detecting concentric contours, we can differentiate between puck and mallet and estimate both positions using the same calibrated camera system.

 ### 🏅 Key Achievements